 Injecting steroids directly into your knee joint can relieve pain if over-the-counter medications are not effective.

 Joint aspiration uses a needle and syringe for taking fluid out of knee.
 The doctor then analyzes the contents of the fluid to rule out or verify diagnoses.
 For example, bacteria in the fluid means infection, while uric acid crystals in the fluid indicates gout.

 A variety of braces are available to protect and support your weakened knee, especially during physical activities like walking or exercising.
 Finding the right type of brace for your injury and lifestyle will keep you moving at full speed.

 Universal Knee Brace

-Wraparound knee braces provide a great blend of support, comfort, and practical pain relief. ( See Product)
+Wraparound knee braces provide a great blend of support, comfort, and practical pain relief. ( See Product on Amazon)

 A versatile universal knee brace will protect the knee while relieving joint pain.
 Use it after an injury or as a preventive measure.
 Look for one that features an open-patella design to prevent the brace from slipping—perfect for all-day use.